Select Your Intended Degree

 The School of Music family consists of more than 300 students and more than 60 internationally-known faculty.
 Our world-class instructors give you the personal attention you need to refine your musical skills.
 Energetic ensembles provide dynamic performance opportunities.
 Our academic programs will put you on the right path to achieving your goals.

 Auditions & Covid-19:

 The health and safety of our students, faculty, staff, and community is of utmost importance to us.
-Due to COVID-19, the application and audition process for the School of Music will be different this year.
+Due to COVID-19, the application and audition process for the School of Music will be 100% virtual this year.
 Please see below for the complete process.
 You must submit a pre-recorded audition video and attend a virtual interview with our faculty.
 If you have any questions, please contact Megan Foster.